We have provided answers to most of your immigration questions

 The main difference is that before someone can become a citizen, they must first become a permanent resident.
 Permanent residents can apply for citizenship once they have met certain residency requirements.
 Once you are a Canadian citizen, you do not need to do anything to maintain your citizenship.
 There is no difference in the rights and duties of naturalized citizens and Canadian citizens.
 The only other major difference between Canadian permanent residency and Canadian citizenship is that PR must be maintained with timely renewals or it may get lapsed, while citizenship is permanent.

-o your passport must be a regular, private citizen passport
+Your passport must be a regular, private citizen passport.

-o you can’t immigrate to Canada with a diplomatic, government service or public affairs passport
+You can’t immigrate to Canada with a diplomatic, government service, or public affairs passport.

 When you arrive in Canada, you’ll meet an officer from the Canada Border Services Agency (CBSA).
 The officer will:

-o the questions will be similar to the ones you answered when you applied
+The questions will be similar to the ones you answered when you applied."

 Yes, certainly.
 As a PR holder, you are free to carry on with any legal activity in Canada, that includes studying in Canada.